vuejs/vuex/docs/api/index.md

   })
   ```

-  > New in 3.4.0

-  Since 3.4.0, `subscribeAction` can also specify an `error` handler to catch an error thrown when an action is dispatched.
+  `subscribeAction` can also specify an `error` handler to catch an error thrown when an action is dispatched.
 The function will receive an `error` object as the third argument.

   ```js
   store.subscribeAction({